Symbolic Implementation of Extensions of the $\texttt{PyCosmo}$ Boltzmann Solver: Introduction

 An important feature of \PyCosmo\ is the possibility to easily implement model extensions in symbolic form in the code, while taking advantage of the computational speed of the generated \CCpp code.
 This feature has been improved by rewriting and refactoring the related code as a new \sympytoc package presented in \cite{uwe}, which expands the idea of generating fast \CCpp code from symbolic representations of equations.
 Both \sympytoc and \PyCosmo\ are publicly available in the \texttt{Python} Package Index (PyPI).
 In this work, we illustrate how the \PyCosmo\ Boltzmann solver can be extended thanks to the symbolic framework by implementing several extensions.
 We introduce two extensions of the Standard Model of Cosmology: a constant dark energy equation of state and massive neutrinos.
 We also include a radiation streaming approximation (RSA) for photons and massless relics, which approximates the evolution of radiation at late times and includes reionisation, following the treatment in \cite{Blas_2011} implemented in \class.
 This approximation speeds up the code by reducing the number of equations in the ODE system and avoiding the reflection of power caused by the truncation of the multipole expansion of the radiation equations.

 We begin by giving an overview of the new features of the \PyCosmo\ framework in Section \ref{sec:pycosmo2}, where we discuss also the usage of the code and the precision settings used to compare with \class.
 We then present the equations of the models, implementation details and code comparisons with \class, both in terms of agreement and performance.
 In Section \ref{sec:wcdm} we present the implementation of the constant dark energy equation of state, since it is a minimal modification of the Boltzmann system of equations for $\Lambda$CDM.
 We describe the inclusion of massive neutrinos, treated as non-interacting and non relativistic relics, in Section \ref{sec:massive_nu}.
 In Section \ref{sec:RSA} we present the Radiation Streaming Approximation, which requires \sympytoc to handle a switch between two different equation systems and is then applied to all models.
 In Section \ref{sec:discuss} we discuss the results obtained by benchmarking the speed of the computations and comparing the numerical results to \class.
 We conclude in Section \ref{sec:conclusion}.
 This work heavily relies on the Boltzmann equations presented in \cite{ma}.
-To translate the \PyCosmo\ notation to the Ma-Bertschinger and \class\ notation, we refer the reader to \ref{app:notation}. \ref{app:eqns} presents the Einstein-Boltzmann system of ODE in \PyCosmo\ notation, using $\ln{a}$ as the independent variable.
-We report in \ref{app:constants} the parameters of \PyCosmo\ and \class\ that have been kept constant throughout the paper.
-In \ref{app:pk}, we provide a self contained summary of the computation of the total matter power spectrum, including general relativistic corrections, and using the $A_s$ normalisation parameter.
+To translate the \PyCosmo\ notation to the Ma-Bertschinger and \class\ notation, we refer the reader to Appendix~\ref{app:notation}.
+Appendix~\ref{app:eqns} presents the Einstein-Boltzmann system of ODE in \PyCosmo\ notation, using $\ln{a}$ as the independent variable.
+The adiabatic initial conditions for $\Lambda$CDM and all the other implemented models are shown in Appendix~\ref{app:ini}.
+We report in Appendix~\ref{app:constants} the parameters of \PyCosmo\ and \class\ that have been kept constant throughout the paper.
+In Appendix~\ref{app:pk}, we provide a self contained summary of the computation of the total matter power spectrum, including general relativistic corrections, and using the $\mathcal{A}_s$ normalisation parameter.